keunes/mdpo/docs/tutorial.rst

 **mdpo** provides flexible ways for doing Markdown markup translations.
 In this tutorial are covered the most common workflows.

+mdpo uses **PO files** as an 'intermediary'.
+These files will be updated with translations, with usually (at least) one PO file per language.

 .. raw:: html

    <hr>